Huawei: Banned and Permitted In Which Countries? List and FAQ

 - Initial Publication Date: This article was originally published February 3, 2019.

-- Ongoing Article Updates: This article was most recently updated on August 21, 2019 with new details from Huawei and the United States of America.
+- Ongoing Article Updates: This article was most recently updated on September 13 , 2019 with new details from the United States and several Middle East countries.

 Q: What Is Huawei Technologies’ business focus?